What to see inside St Paul’s Cathedral, London

 Ultimate Guide to the London Eye – the giant Ferris Wheel in London

-St Paul’s Cathedral history
+History of St Paul’s Cathedral

 Throughout its history, St. Paul’s has served as a key location for several important events in British history, such as the wedding of Princess Diana and Prince Charles in 1981, and the funerals of Lord Nelson, Winston Churchill, the Duke of Wellington and Margaret Thatcher.

-St Paul’s Cathedral architecture
+St Paul’s Cathedral architecture: Sir Christopher Wren

 St. Paul’s Cathedral was designed by Sir Christopher Wren, and it is an Anglican cathedral and one of London’s most iconic buildings.
 It is located on top of Ludgate Hill, the highest point in the City of London.
 St Paul’s Cathedral dome is a famous lead-covered dome that is one of the world’s largest, and it was the tallest building in London until 1967.